tayloraswift/swift-png/Sources/PNG/docs.docc/Indexing/Indexing.md

     A visualization of the generated gradient.
 }

 We can create an indexed image by defining an indexed layout, and passing the grayscale samples we obtained earlier to one of the pixel-packing APIs.
 The ``PNG/Image/init(packing:size:layout:metadata:) [8AEMD]`` initializer will treat the grayscale samples as pixel colors, not indices, and will try to match the pixel colors to entries in the given palette.
-This is not what we want, so we need to use a variant of that function, ``init(packing:size:layout:metadata:indexer:) [7UEEA]``, and pass it a custom [*indexing function*](#st:indexing%20function).
+This is not what we want, so we need to use a variant of that function, ``PNG/Image/init(packing:size:layout:metadata:indexer:) [7UEEA]``, and pass it a custom [*indexing function*](#st:indexing%20function).

 @Snippet(id: "Indexing", slice: "PACK_EXAMPLE")

 The best way to understand the indexing function is to compare it with the behavior of the ``PNG/Image/init(packing:size:layout:metadata:) [8AEMD]`` initializer.
-Calling that initializer is equivalent to calling ``init(packing:size:layout:metadata:indexer:) [7UEEA]`` with the following indexing function.
+Calling that initializer is equivalent to calling ``PNG/Image/init(packing:size:layout:metadata:indexer:) [7UEEA]`` with the following indexing function.

 ```swift
 {